 Video editing might feel like an uphill struggle at first.
 Still, once you understand how to access the most critical functions of your editing software, you’ll be able to take a movie concept and quickly turn it into reality.

-Start learning how to edit videos by first deciding which video editing tool is right for you—Adobe Premiere Pro CC (opens in new tab) is one of the best, but PowerDirector 365 (opens in new tab) is easier to use.
+Start learning how to edit videos by first deciding which video editing tool is right for you.
 Then take some unimportant footage and use it to memorize shortcuts for simple modifications such as clip trimming and cutting.
 Once you understand how to add simple effects such as transitions, take things to the next level by following advanced tutorials on color grading and stabilization.